mapeveri/Angular-rating-face/README.rst

 Attribute
 ---------

-Model: This attribute is the model (the your controller) that contains the value clicked.
+1. Model: This attribute is the model (the your controller) that contains the value clicked.

+2. Path: This attribute is for indicate the path to folder 'Angular-rating-face/dist'.
+This attribute not is required.
+		Value default: 'bower_components/Angular-rating-face/dist/'

 Example
 -------